ICBE Privacy Statement

 This is data that identifies you or can be used to identify or contact you and may include your name, address, e-mail address, user IP addresses in circumstances where they have not been deleted, clipped or anonymised and telephone number.
 Such information is only collected from you if you voluntarily submit it to use and we use it to deliver ICBE services and information to you.
 ICBE collects personal data in the following circumstances.

-Under the ICBE membership contract member organisations are asked to nominate named contacts in their business/ organisation with whom ICBE may communicate with to provide ICBE services.
-These contact details are collected on a business to business basis and the legal basis for such data protection is to facilitate the necessary performance of the membership contract.
+Under ICBE membership, member organisations are asked to nominate named contacts in their business/ organisation with whom ICBE may communicate with to provide ICBE services.
+These contact details are collected on a business to business basis and the legal basis for such data protection is to facilitate the necessary performance of the membership agreement.

 In addition, member companies may provide employee details to ICBE when seeking training services from ICBE.